navig8s/navig8/README.md

 It's possible to make color scheme more brand specific by setting it css variable in `frontend/light.css` file that is dedicated to CSS overwrites for the light theme (We assume that we will support dark theme as well in the nearest future).

-[There is](https://www.primefaces.org/primevue/colors) a description color palettes that this UI-kit uses.
+[There is](https://www.primefaces.org/primevue/colors) a description of color palettes that this UI-kit uses.

+## Deployment
+Currently it's assumed that the process of deployment will be:
+1. Build frontend static with specified ENV variables and changed `light.css` file.
+2. Deployment to the server that serves static html/js/css
+3. CORS header `Access-Control-Allow-Origin` should be extended for the specified helm chart repo files with domain where navig8 is run.

+We have plans on simplifying this process.
+Please see the [Roadmap](#roadmap) section for more details

 ## Examples